 Severity: Critical (CVSS 9.1)

 This is the number one issue we find.
-Lovable creates Supabase tables for you, but it often does not enable Row Level Security.
+Lovable creates Supabase tables for you, but it often doesn't enable Row Level Security.
 Without RLS, anyone who knows your Supabase project URL and anon key -- both of which are public in your JavaScript bundle -- can read, modify, or delete every row in your database.

 That means any visitor to your app can pull every user's email, profile data, and private content with a single API call.